 If shared interests don’t seem like enough to salvage a problematic relationship, some couples may move on to therapy.
 Attending therapy can help many individuals and couples, and one piece of advice they may receive is taking an interest in each other’s hobbies.

 I’ve found woodworking to be both relaxing and rewarding.
 It demands a level of patience and attention that mirrors the care a meaningful relationship deserves.
 In this piece, I’ll share some of my personal favorite woodworking projects that you and your partner can embark on, potentially enhancing your mutual journey of healing and growth.

 Before you begin your project, you should take a few things into consideration.

 Are you willing to spend money on a certain type of wood?
 Do you have access to the necessary tools?
 Have you discussed your desired project?
 Do you know where your finished product will go in the house?
 Would you rather gift the final product?
 Are you both willing to split the workload?

 Have a few conversations with your partner beforehand to ensure that you are on the same page.
 A relationship should have 2 project managers.
 Communicate, compromise, and set yourself up for the chance to have fun.
 Remember, this is supposed to be therapeutic.
 Neither of you is expected to be a woodworking master.
 Do the necessary homework so that you can just enjoy the process.

-(If you want to dig deeper about the topic, we also have a dedicated page about woodworking for couples here)
+(If you want to dig deeper about the topic, I also have a dedicated page about woodworking for couples here)

 8 Great Woodworking Projects